Email FacebookTwitterMenu burgerClose thin

 Dynamic Asset Allocation

 Dynamic asset allocation is another flexible strategy where the portfolio mix is adjusted continually based on market conditions.
-Unlike tactical allocation, which focuses on short-term opportunities, dynamic allocation involves ongoing adjustments to reduce risk during downturns and increase exposure during market upswings.
+Unlike tactical allocation, which focuses on short-term opportunities, dynamic allocation involves ongoing adjustments.
+It’s designed to reduce risk during downturns and increase exposure during market upswings.
 This approach is particularly suited for investors who are comfortable with frequent changes and have a solid grasp of market behavior.

 Constant-Weighting Asset Allocation

 Constant-weighting asset allocation involves maintaining a set proportion of different assets in the portfolio, adjusting them regularly to stick to the initial weights.
 Unlike strategic allocation, which might rebalance annually, constant-weighting can require more frequent adjustments.
-For instance, if an investor aims to keep 60% in stocks and 40% in bonds, they would rebalance whenever market movements cause significant deviations from these percentages.
+For instance, if an investor aims to keep a 60/40 portfolio (60% in stocks and 40% in bonds), they would rebalance whenever market movements cause significant deviations from these percentages.

 Insured Asset Allocation

 Insured asset allocation is tailored for risk-averse investors who want to ensure a certain level of portfolio protection.
-This strategy involves setting a minimum portfolio value and adjusting the asset mix to maintain this threshold, especially during market declines.
+This strategy involves setting a minimum portfolio value and adjusting the asset mix to maintain this threshold, especially during market declines like recessions, depressions and corrections.
 If the portfolio value drops to the predetermined level, the investor shifts to more conservative assets to protect against further losses, thus providing a safety net in volatile markets.

 Integrated Asset Allocation